daos-stack/daos/docs/admin/fabrics.md

 The recommended provider for InfiniBand fabrics is `ucx+dc_x`, and a current DOCA-OFED level has to be installed on all hosts.
-UCX with the DC tranport does support RDMA, and it does not suffer from the scalability limitations of the libfabric `ofi+verbs` provider (which is not recommended for DAOS on InfiniBand fabrics).
+UCX with the DC transport does support RDMA, and it does not suffer from the scalability limitations of the libfabric `ofi+verbs` provider (which is not recommended for DAOS on InfiniBand fabrics).